 Before starting: measure ALT, AST, alkaline phosphatase, total bilirubin; obtain (–) pregnancy test; initiate low-fat diet supplying <20% of energy from fat.
-Swallow whole, take 2hrs after PM meal.
+Swallow whole.
+Take 2hrs after PM meal with water.
 Initially 5mg once daily.
 Titrate dose based on safety and tolerability: increase to 10mg daily after at least 2 weeks; and then at a minimum of 4-week intervals, to 20mg, 40mg, and up to max 60mg daily.
 Supplement with daily Vit.E, linoleic acid, ALA, EPA, and DHA.
-ESRD on dialysis or baseline mild hepatic impairment: max 40mg daily.
-Concomitant weak CYP3A4 inhibitors (eg, alprazolam, amiodarone, amlodipine, atorvastatin, bicalutamide, cilostazol, cimetidine, cyclosporine, fluoxetine, fluvoxamine, ginkgo, goldenseal, isoniazid, lapatinib, nilotinib, oral contraceptives, pazopanib, ranitidine, ranolazine, tipranavir/ritonavir, ticagrelor, zileuton): max 30mg daily.
+ESRD on dialysis, baseline mild hepatic impairment: max 40mg daily.
+Concomitant weak CYP3A4 inhibitors (eg, alprazolam, amiodarone, amlodipine, atorvastatin, bicalutamide, cilostazol, cimetidine, cyclosporine, fluoxetine, fluvoxamine, ginkgo, goldenseal, isoniazid, lapatinib, nilotinib, pazopanib, ranitidine, ranolazine, ticagrelor, zileuton): max 30mg daily; except oral contraceptives: max 40mg daily.
 Dose adjustments for elevated transaminases: see full labeling.

 Microsomal triglyceride transfer protein (MTP) inhibitor.

 See Contraindications and Adults.
 Potentiated by CYP3A4 inhibitors (omit grapefruit juice).
-Reduce dose of simvastatin by 50%, consider reducing lovastatin dose.
 Potentiates warfarin; monitor INR.
+Risk of myopathy (including rhabdomyolysis) with simvastatin or lovastatin; reduce simvastatin dose by 50% (limit to 20mg daily [or 40mg daily for those previously tolerated simvastatin 80mg daily for ≥1 year without muscle toxicity]) or consider reducing lovastatin dose when initiating lomitapide.
 Consider dose reduction of P-gp substrates.
 Max one alcoholic drink/day.
-Caution with other hepatotoxic drugs.
+Caution with other hepatotoxic drugs (eg, isotretinoin, amiodarone, acetaminophen, methotrexate, tetracyclines, tamoxifen).
+Concomitant other LDL-lowering drugs: not recommended.
 Separate bile acid sequestrants by at least 4hrs.

 Juxtapid REMS Program: only certified providers and pharmacies may prescribe and distribute.